sureshkumar-cse/freeCodeCamp-Projects/Agentic_RAG/README.md

 ## Overview

 This project is a TypeScript implementation of an **Agentic RAG** (Retrieval-Augmented Generation) system.
 It demonstrates how to build an AI agent that can retrieve information from a knowledge base and generate answers using a Large Language Model (LLM).
-The project follows a freeCodeCamp tutorial on building RAG AI agents ([How to Build RAG AI Agents with TypeScript | freeCodeCamp](https://www.freecodecamp.org/news/how-to-build-rag-ai-agents-with-typescript/)), but uses **Google’s Gemini 2.0 Flash** LLM API instead of OpenAI.
+The project follows a freeCodeCamp tutorial on building RAG AI agents ([How to Build RAG AI Agents with TypeScript By Maham Codes](https://www.freecodecamp.org/news/how-to-build-rag-ai-agents-with-typescript/)), but uses **Google’s Gemini 2.0 Flash** LLM API instead of OpenAI.
 By the end of this guide, you will have an application that:

 - **Creates an AI Memory:** Initializes a vector database of knowledge (semantic memory) and loads documents into it.
 - **Retrieves Context:** Uses semantic search to fetch relevant document chunks for a given query (Retrieval step).
 - **Generates Answers:** Employs an LLM (via a Langbase Pipe Agent) to produce a comprehensive response using the retrieved context (Generation step).

-Core technologies and APIs: This project uses the ([Langbase SDK](https://langbase.com/docs/sdk)) for managing AI memory and agents, and the **Google Gemini 2.0 Flash** API for text embeddings and answer generation.
+Core technologies and APIs: This project uses the [Langbase SDK](https://langbase.com/docs/sdk) for managing AI memory and agents, and the **Google Gemini 2.0 Flash** API for text embeddings and answer generation.

 ## Features